 - To older adults seeking assistance with living wills, powers of attorney, health care planning, and alternatives to guardianship;

 - Many of these services are funded in part through special subcontracts with the Allegheny County Area Agency on Aging, the Beaver County Office on Aging, the Butler County Area Agency on Aging, and Lawrence County/Challenges: Options in Aging.
-In some counties, NLSA represents elderly adults who are subjects of guardianship and/or protective services proceedings.
+In some counties, NLS represents elderly adults who are subjects of guardianship and/or protective services proceedings.